 To finish your call, tap the top of HomePod or hang up using your iPhone or iPad.
 Alternatively, say:

-Note: You won't be able to make other Siri requests while you're on a call.
+Note: You won’t be able to make other Siri requests while on a call.

 Divert an existing call through a HomePod

-- On your iPhone or iPad, tap Audio in the Phone or FaceTime app, then choose your HomePod.
+- On your iPhone or iPad, tap Audio in the Phone or FaceTime app, then select your HomePod.

-- Hold your iPhone near to the top of HomePod.
+- Hold your iPhone near the top of the HomePod.

-For this to work correctly, your iPhone or iPad must have Bluetooth enabled and be on the same Wi-Fi network as your HomePod.
+For this to work correctly, your iPhone or iPad must have Bluetooth enabled and be connected to the same Wi-Fi network as your HomePod.
 You must also turn on Transfer to HomePod in Settings > General > AirPlay & Handoff.

 How to deal with multiple calls at the same time on a HomePod